predominant/deploy_kit/readme.md

 You can clear the cache with the following commands:

-	$ cake deploy cache all
+	$ cake deploy cache -x

 This clears all caches.
+The -x switch tells it to bypass "dry run" mode, which will just list the files that _would_ have been deleted.

+Dry run is the default mode, and requires this switch to override, and acts as a measure to avoid accidental file deletion.

 # Copyright and Licensing